 For the past few years I have been collecting bottle brush trees.
 They come in all shapes, colors and sizes and this year’s mantel was dedicated to trees.
 Gold bottle brush trees set in concrete bases complement the gold and white wicker tall trees.
 These trees make the best mantel decor because of their flattened shapes.
 It allowed me to group multiple trees all on the narrow mantel.
 I weaved pine boughs through the whimsical forrest and added glass and glittered bulbs.

 It’s no secret I love plaid- Not any one in particular but all of them and mixing them is even better.
 I found inspiration in this silk black and white buffalo plaid stocking.
 Look closely and you can see the black and white ornaments on the tree.
 I kept out my black and white pillows from Fall and purchased all black and white wrapping paper.
-In addition to the black and white plaid I added more yuletide inspired plaid throw blankets for pattern play and color.
+In addition to the black and white plaid I added more yuletide inspired plaid throw blankets for pattern play and color in our Christmas living room.

 Making it’s umpteenth appearance is my antique apple picking ladder that I purchased at an antique store years ago for $60.
 When I brought it home my husband said “You’re not going to use that for painting are you?”
 LOL!
 I leaned it up against the wall and it becomes a canvas for my fringed plaid blanket collection.
-Winters in Upstate NY are cold and there’s nothing better than cozily up on the sofa with a warm blanket!
+Winters in Upstate NY are cold and there’s nothing better than cozily up on the sofa in our Christmas living room with a warm blanket!

 4. Pick a COLOR OR THEME